 Recent Society Activities:

 Beginning April 2020: #serendipityreads, A Twitter Journal Club

 First International Serendipity Society Conference: ‘State of the Art, Serendipity Research as an Emerging Field’, September 5-6 2019, City, University of London, UK

 Symposium: The ‘Future of Serendipity’ in a Changing World, August 9 2017

 Meeting and Paper Session: SerSoc at the Association for Information Science & Technology annual meeting, October 29 & 30 2017

 Co-founders of the Society:

-Lori McCay-Peet is a professional information manager with the Nova Scotia government, and an adjunct professor in the School of Information Management at Dalhousie University in Halifax, Nova Scotia, Canada.
-Her research focuses on people’s perceptions and uses of digital information environments such as social media, particularly in the context of knowledge work, and examines such topics as serendipity and user experience.
+Lori McCay-Peet is an information management professional with the Nova Scotia government, and an adjunct professor in the School of Information Management at Dalhousie University in Halifax, Nova Scotia, Canada.
+Her research focuses on people’s perceptions and uses of digital information environments, particularly in the context of knowledge work, and examines such topics as serendipity and other aspects of user experience.
 Her PhD dissertation investigated the individual differences and facets of a digital environment that may facilitate serendipity.
 She developed two serendipity self-report scales, one to measure perceptions of serendipity and the other to measure how well a digital information environment facilitates serendipitous experiences.
 She has published and presented her research in several information science and computer science publications and venues including the Journal of the Association of Information Science and Technology, Information Research, Information Processing and Management, and the SIGCHI Conference on Human Factors in Computing Systems.
 She recently published a book with Elaine Toms, Researching Serendipity in Digital Environments.